peterhinch/micropython-async/v3/docs/SCHEDULE.md

 Specifying `wday=d` and `mday=n` where n > 22 could result in a day beyond the end of the month.
-It's not obvious what constitutes rational behaviour in this pathological corner case: a `ValueError` will result.
+It's not obvious what constitutes rational behaviour in this pathological corner case.
+Validation will throw a `ValueError` in this case.

 ### 4.4.2 Time causing month rollover